RomanBase/flutter_control/README.md

 }
 ```

-After hitting **'+'** button State of FieldBuilder will be notified and only Text Widget re-builds.
+After hitting **'+'** button State of FieldBuilder will be notified and only Text Widget is re-build.

 ---